fireproof-storage/fireproof/README.md

 ### No setup: write features first, access your data anywhere

 Add collaboration to any app with Fireproof.
 Access data from JavaScript servers and edge functions.
-Use live queries to update your UI automatically when the ledger changes.
+Use live queries to update your UI automatically when the database changes.
 [Connect realtime sync](https://www.npmjs.com/package/@fireproof/connect) and those changes will sync between browsers and backend functions.
 Apps built this way are multi-player by default.

 ### JavaScript quick start

-The document ledger API will feel familiar.
-Queries use dynamic indexes, and the ledger can refresh your UI, as seen in the `db.subscribe` call below, as well as the React liveQuery hook.
+The document database API will feel familiar.
+Queries use dynamic indexes, and the database can refresh your UI, as seen in the `db.subscribe` call below, as well as the React liveQuery hook.

 ```js
 import { fireproof } from "@fireproof/core";